HTML Tags: Others – Inline

 <bdi>

-Bidirectional Isolate: isolates the directionality of a text from the surrounding text.(Prevents directionality of the text inside <bdi>
+Bidirectional Isolate: isolates the directionality of a text from the surrounding text.(Prevents directionality of the text inside <bdi> from influencing the directionality of the surrounding text, and vice-versa.

 Useful when LTR text is likely to meet RTL text.)